-Also, students who complete the Master of Arts in Community Counseling graduate program may be eligible for certification as Certified Addiction Counselors and as National Certified Counselors with specialties as Certified Mental Health Counselors and Master Addiction Counselors.
+Also, students who complete the Masters in Community Counseling graduate program may be eligible for certification as Certified Addiction Counselors and as National Certified Counselors with specialties as Certified Mental Health Counselors and Master Addiction Counselors.

 Additionally, students will find learning opportunities outside the classroom.
 MACC students continue to show an interest in attending the professional conferences offered through the American Counseling Association and the Pennsylvania Counseling Association.
 MACC students are also invited to participate in the annual Conference for the Human Services for local practicing professionals.
 These activities offer the opportunity to network with other professionals at the local, state and national levels.